cosmos/gravity-bridge/module/x/gravity/spec/02_state.md

   // executed SignerSetTx.
   uint64 nonce = 1;
-  // The validators in the valset. repeated BridgeValidator members = 2;
+  // The validators in the valset. repeated EthereumSigner members = 2;
   // TODO: what is this for?
   uint64 height = 3;
 }